The Relationship Between Eating And Depression

 Depression can come about from a combination of several factors, such as family history, disability (such as multiple sclerosis or chronic pain), and life circumstances.

-In some cases, people with depression or those who suspect they are experiencing the condition might experience appetite changes, which could mean not wanting to eat much at all or wanting to eat all the time. want to eat all the time.
+In some cases, people with depression or those who suspect they are experiencing a depressive disorder might experience appetite changes, which could mean not wanting to eat much at all or wanting to eat all the time.
 Either can become unhealthy if they get in the way of one’s physical or emotional well-being.
 But there are treatments for depression that can address and improve these symptoms.

 Appetite changes: Depression symptoms